 Altar Call – Opelika-Auburn News

-Digging out, cooking on the grill, cleaning up, and moving on
+Digging out, cooking on the grill, cleaning up, and

 Hurricane Ivan is four hours away from landfall.
 Experts are making their ominous predictions, but no one knows what life will be like on Thursday.
 One thing is certain – everyone is preparing for the worst and praying that it will not be as bad as it could be.
 Fierce winds and heavy rain can do a lot of damage.